crcdng/nft-reading-list/reading.md

 Van Hijfte, S. (2020) Blockchain Platforms: A Look at the Underbelly of Distributed Platforms.
 Morgan and Claypool.

 ### Commentary

+Alice, R. et al. (2022) ‘Can we Build a Better NFT Ecosystem?’
+Available at: https://www.rightclicksave.com/article/can-we-build-a-better-nft-ecosystem.

 Jisu (2021) ‘Debunking EVERYTHING about The Technology & Ecological-Impact of NFTs/CryptoArt’, Medium, 8 May.
 Available at: https://jisuartist.medium.com/debunking-everything-about-the-technology-ecological-impact-of-nfts-cryptoart-60ee09bd00ed.